5 Tips for Avoiding Injury as an HVAC Technician

 Before you begin working on a job, always assess the environment around you before getting started.
 If an area is not well illuminated, you might not notice leaking water or oil from the HVAC unit or another machine nearby, which could cause you to slip.
 Thoroughly examining your surroundings will also help you to avoid coming into contact with any dangerous chemicals.

 Avoid Heavy Lifting Strains

 The equipment an HVAC technician works with on a daily basis is heavy, and no matter what sort of shape you’re in, your muscles will want to give in at a certain point.
 Instead of placing the bulk of your weight on your legs, try using them as a stabilizer instead.
 Whenever possible, use lifting helpers like carts or dollies.

 Most HVAC work is performed overhead or on elevated surfaces, requiring technicians to get into unusual positions.
 Over time, your shoulders and neck can become sore, often leading to pulled muscles or other injuries.
 Make a point of doing proper stretching and strength training regularly to help stay in peak physical condition.
 Also, ask your manager or employer if braces and other safety equipment are available for workers.

-Are you in need of a work injury lawyer in Atlanta to assist with your workers’ comp case?
-Contact our team at the Law Offices of Darwin F. Johnson today by calling 404-692-6482.
+Are you in need of a work injury or personal injury lawyer in Atlanta to assist with your workers’ comp case?
+Contact our team at the Law Offices of Darwin F. Johnson today by calling 404-521-2667.